-Students may have family guests on campus during the 2023-2024 school year.
+Students may have family guests on campus.
 There are some specific guidelines that need to be followed to maintain campus safety:

 - Family members may visit a Darrow student as long as they check in with the AOD once they arrive on campus. - Any student traveling off campus with their family must check out face to face with the AOD.